DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 to host the LFS files in an object storage instead of renting a bigger server.

-While Amazon S3 itself is way too expensive, there are open source solutions (like [MinIO](https://min.io/) or [Ceph](https://ceph.io/)) that implement S3's protocol, and providers that use those to offer S3-like object storage for much affordable prices, starting at around $10/month for 1TB[^storageprovider].
+While Amazon S3 itself is way too expensive, there are open source solutions (like [MinIO](https://min.io/) or [Ceph](https://ceph.io/)) that implement S3's protocol, and providers that use those to offer S3-like object storage for much more affordable prices, starting at around $10/month for 1TB[^storageprovider].

-To use such an object storage, the `[lfs]` section would look kinda like this ([see also documentation](https://forgejo.org/docs/latest/admin/config-cheat-sheet/#lfs-lfs)):
+To use such an object storage, the `[lfs]` section in `/etc/forgejo/app.ini` would look kinda like this ([see also documentation](https://forgejo.org/docs/latest/admin/config-cheat-sheet/#lfs-lfs)):
 ```ini
 [lfs]